avito-tech/avito-android/docs/content/ci/CustomGradlePlugins.md

 When you need to run a real build, use [Gradle Test Kit](https://docs.gradle.org/current/userguide/test_kit.html).\
 See ready utilities in `:test-project` module.

-### Запуск тестов из консоли
+### Run tests via CLI

-`./gradlew test`
+`./gradlew test` - runs unit tests

-Чтобы не останавливать прогон тестов на первом падении добавь `--continue`

-Для запуска отдельного теста, класса или пакета работает фильтр: `--tests package.class.method`, но нужно запускать тесты для отдельного модуля, иначе фильтр упадет не найдя нужных тестов по фильтру в первом попавшемся модуле.
+`./gradlew gradleTest` - runs gradle integration tests

+Add `--continue` if you don't need default fail fast on first failure

+To run single test, package or class add `--tests package.class.method`, but keep in mind that it works only for a single project

 ## Best practices

 ### Fail-fast contract

 Each plugin should check preconditions _as early as possible_.
 If some parameter is missing or has invalid value, the plugin should fail and explain the reason.

 ### Feature toggles

 The plugin may break and blocks the work of other developers.
 Making the plugin unpluggable gives you time for a fix.

 ```kotlin
 open class MyPlugin : Plugin<Project> {